iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 > Note that we're using the schema.org Type `Product` to type the sample object (i.e. a product of a sampling action).
 The `Product` Type offers many useful properties for samples, including those describing its size, weight, composition, and relation to other samples typed as products.
 See the section on using additionalTypes, below, for guidance on how to add more specific types like [material sample](http://purl.obolibrary.org/obo/OBI_0000747), an OWL class from the Ontology for Biomedical Investigations.

 Next, let's add another action to describe processing that sampled seashell for archiving in the Nautilus' specimen collection.
-Remember that we'll just use the `@id`s of JSON objects we've described before, to save space and focus on new material:
+Remember that we'll just use the `@id`s of JSON objects we've described above, to save space and focus on new material:

 ```json
 {